Blog

 Private chain fees

-Transactions are technically gasless within Privacy Nodes or across Private Networks, but fees based on usage must still be paid to the Rayls Foundation in $RLS, creating a direct link between their private network activity and $RLS demand.
+Transactions fees within Privacy Nodes or across Private Networks are based on usage and must still be paid to the Rayls Foundation in $RLS, creating a direct link between their private network activity and $RLS demand.

 1. Inside their own Privacy Node - for asset issuance, client account transfers and internal workflows